ckan/ckanext-eurovoc/README.rst

 ckanext-eurovoc
 ===============

-Add top-level Eurovoc categories to the dataset schema.
+Add top-level Eurovoc categories to CKAN for search and filtering.

 ------------